New here? Start with the complete side hustle guide →

 Seasonal and Timely Content

 Pinterest users are planners.
 They search for holiday content weeks before the holiday, back-to-school content before the school year starts, and summer content while it’s still spring.
-Seasonal content can drive significant traffic spikes if you time it right.
+Seasonal content can drive big traffic spikes if you time it right.

-The key is to create and start pinning seasonal content 4–6 weeks before the relevant season or event — not on the day itself.
-Pinterest content takes time to gain traction, and if you wait until the moment is obvious, you’ve missed the peak.
+The key is to create and start pinning seasonal content 4–6 weeks before the season or event — not on the day itself.
+Pinterest content takes time to gain traction, and if you wait until the moment is obvious, you’ve already missed the peak.

 Problem-Solution Content